EasyUUV: An LLM-Enhanced Universal and Lightweight Sim-to-Real Reinforcement Learning Framework for UUV Attitude Control: Experiments

 \subsection{Simulation Results}

-We first conduct the simulation RL training, as shown in Fig. 5.
-The curves compare three controllers—RL with A-S-Surface, S-Surface, and PID—in terms of cumulative reward and MSE.
-Here the controller parameters are primarily adopted from \cite{11} to ensure a fair baseline for comparison.
-In Fig. 5(Left), A-S-Surface converges the fastest and achieves the highest final reward, indicating superior learning efficiency.
-S-Surface shows slower convergence and lower reward, while PID performs worst with minimal improvement.
-In Fig. 5(Right), A-S-Surface also maintains the lowest MSE throughout training, followed by S-Surface with moderate error, and PID with consistently the highest MSE.
-These results highlight clear advantages of the A-S-Surface controller in adaptive control, particularly in improving learning and tracking performance.
+We first conduct the simulation RL training, as shown in Fig.~\ref{fig_5}.
+The curves compare three controllers, RL with A-S-Surface, S-Surface, and PID, in terms of cumulative reward and MSE.
+Here, the controller parameters are primarily adopted from \cite{11} to ensure a fair baseline for comparison.
+Fig.~\ref{fig_5}(Left) and Fig.~\ref{fig_5} (Middle) compare the cumulative reward and MSE of the proposed RL + A-S-Surface controller against RL + S-Surface and RL + PID baselines.
+The RL + A-S-Surface configuration converges fastest and achieves the highest final reward with the lowest training MSE, highlighting the clear advantage of the adaptive compensation term $\Delta u$ in accelerating policy search.
+Furthermore, Fig.~\ref{fig_5}(Right) provides a comparative bar chart under Task 1 and Task 2 with and without the high-level RL policy.
+Across both tasks, the RL + A-S-Surface controller consistently achieves the lowest MSE ($0.54 \times 10^{-2}$ under Task 1 and $0.50 \times 10^{-2}$ under Task 2), yielding substantial tracking precision improvements over both static non-RL baselines and uncompensated S-surface controllers.

-Building on these observations, Fig.~6 provides a complementary comparison using bar charts of MSE values for the same three controllers across two representative tasks under RL-enabled (w/ RL) and non-RL (w/o RL) settings.
-In the RL case (Fig.~6(Left)), A-S-Surface consistently achieves the lowest MSE, demonstrating superior tracking accuracy and robustness, while S-Surface shows moderate performance and PID the highest MSE.
-In the non-RL case (Fig.~6(Right)), all controllers experience a performance drop with higher MSE, yet A-S-Surface still performs best, indicating its adaptive structure provides baseline robustness.
-Overall, these results underscore the combined benefits of RL and adaptive control: RL effectively reduces tracking error, and A-S-Surface remains the most reliable across different conditions.